khandelwal/foia/_includes/index.md

 We aim to improve the FOIA request experience.

-Our first tool is the FOIA-hub, an online tool to guide users to up-to-date contact and request information across the federal government.
+Our first tool is the (FOIA-hub)[https://foia.18f.us], an online tool to guide users to up-to-date contact and request information across the federal government.
+It is a work in progress by (18F)[https://18f.gsa.gov].

 ## Features